How to Use Python on a Gandi Simple Hosting Instance¶

 The Simple Hosting Python instance enables you to publish web applications written in Python easily and affordably.

-When creating a new Python instance, you currently have two options :
+When creating a new Python instance, you currently have four options :

-If you’ve selected a Python 2.7 instance, to choose the version that you want to use in order to run your application, see “Python Version Selection” below.
+If you’ve selected a Python 2.7 instance, to switch between 2.7 and 3.2 in order to run your application, see “Python Version Selection” below.

 A domain name is made available for testing purposes when the instance is created.
 You can link a number of domain names and subdomains.
 All will point to the same application code base.